Happy Valley Foundation

 Franklin Lacey

-Former faculty member of the Happy Valley School, Franklin Lacey joined the Happy Valley Board in 1959, two years after the opening of The Music Man, which he had coauthored with Meridith Wilson.
-He then became the Director of the Happy Valley School.
+Former faculty member of Happy Valley School, Franklin Lacey joined the Happy Valley Board in 1959, two years after the opening of The Music Man, which he had coauthored with Meridith Wilson.
+He then became the Director of Happy Valley School.

 In 2006 Happy Valley lost one of its dearest friends, Gladys Lacey, the widow of Franklin Lacey.
 Gladys had bequeathed to the Foundation a share of the Music Man, that immortal play that Franklin had co-written with Meredith Willson.
 From their long association with Happy Valley, the Laceys understood the difficulties in balancing financial prudence with the demands of developing new projects.
 While making her preferences known, Gladys left no restrictions regarding the use of Music Man income.
 This freedom allowed the Foundation to complete struggling projects and to start new ones that had always been hoped for but were seemingly out of reach.